 All full-time freshmen, with the following exceptions:

-- No!
-The pledge only includes actions and behaviors that have always helped students be successful in attaining their baccalaureate degree in four years.
+No!
+The pledge only includes actions and behaviors that have always helped students be successful in attaining a bachelor’s degree in four years.

-- Students are reviewed annually to determine if you have fulfilled all components of the Pledge and you will be notified by email (usually in summer or early fall) of any/all Pledge components that you did not fulfill.
-Additionally, you are expected to check in every semester with your advisor to ensure that you are on track with the Curricular Plan and other departmental academic standards for your major(s).
+Students are reviewed annually to determine if they have fulfilled all components of the pledge.
+You will be notified by email (usually in summer or early fall) of any/all pledge components that you have not fulfilled.
+Additionally, you are expected to check in every semester with your advisor to ensure that you are on track with your curricular plan and other departmental academic standards for your major(s).

-- There is no direct penalty, but not fulfilling certain requirements of the Pledge may cause you fall of track of your four year graduation plan.
-If you spend longer than four years in college you are incurring greater expenses and possibly higher debt.
+There is no direct penalty, but not fulfilling certain requirements of the pledge may cause you to get off track of your four year graduation plan.
+If you spend longer than four years in college, you can incur greater expenses and possibly higher debt.

-- And, If you have not met all Pledge requirements, you would no longer be eligible for the benefit of UB providing you the opportunity to complete the courses needed for your degree free of tuition and comprehensive fee charges.
-We will, however, uphold our commitment to provide students with the resources and guidance needed to achieve their academic goals at UB.
+If you do not meet all pledge requirements, you are no longer eligible for the opportunity to complete the courses needed for your degree free of tuition and comprehensive fee charges.
+The university will, however, uphold our commitment to provide students with the resources and guidance needed to achieve their academic goals at UB.

-- The reasons students don’t graduate in 4 years include inadequate planning, not registering for the right classes on time or in sequence, not attempting and earning enough credits each term, not utilizing campus resources to their benefit, and not exploring major and career interests early in their academic experience.
+The reasons students don’t graduate in four years include inadequate planning, not registering for the right classes on time or in sequence, not attempting and earning enough credits each term, not utilizing campus resources to their benefit, and not exploring major and career interests early in their academic experience.

-- Students sometimes decide to add extra components to their educational program which do add value, but may also add time.
-Students need to consult with an advisor to determine how to complete additional opportunities like studying abroad, double majors/degrees in the least time necessary.
+Students sometimes decide to add extra components to their educational program which do add value, but may also add time.
+Students need to consult with an advisor to determine how to complete additional opportunities (such as studying abroad or pursuing double majors/degrees) in the least time necessary.